metrorailings/OwlBlog/content/posts/2020-wild-card-insights.md

 Buffalo making serious hay with read-option runs with Josh Allen.

 Indianapolis rookies made some silly mistakes, effectively ending a promising Colts drive without posting any points on the scoreboard.
 Playoff experience matters, folks.

+***

+## Ravens @ Titans

+Tennessee doing some excellent work with their perimeter defense, stymieing the Ravens and their exotic rushing attack.